Electronic Luggage Tag & Tracker for Eviate

 Both designs offer airlines customization possibilities though colour and branding.

-The Etag design project involved
+Expertise involved in the Etag design project

 Setting up a detailed program of requirements